-We have nothing against sheeps and goats (they’re maaa-velous).
-But if your kids are ready to venture beyond the traditional petting zoo, here are 12 animal encounters they’re sure to love.
-From a “flamingo mingle” to a little monkeying around, these Los Angeles farms, sanctuaries and more will provide some wild memories for kids.
+We have nothing against sheeps and goats (they’re maaa-velous… get it?).
+But if your kiddos have begun to outgrow the traditional petting zoo, we’ve got 13 inspiring animal encounters to take things up a notch.
+From a “flamingo mingle” to a little monkeying around, these Los Angeles farms, sanctuaries and zoo events will provide some wild memories for kids.

 Hold a hedgehog!
 Feed a ferret!
 Touch a tortoise!
 At Animal Tracks, an animal rescue organization just a stone's throw away from the (must-see!)
 Vasquez Rocks geological park, visitors can get an up-close-and-personal tour of a veritable Noah's Ark of critters.
 The ranch houses a menagerie of animals—from monkeys, foxes and ferrets to tarantulas, parrots and pythons.
 All of the animals are rescues, either having been injured and unable to return to the wild, or saved from the illegal pet trade.